- Written by Dr.Mehmet Demircioglu

 Not every clinic using that language is the same, but in many cases, there is a commercial reason behind it.

+A proper hair transplant is difficult work.
 It is not a quick treatment that begins and ends in a few minutes.
-It is a demanding medical process that usually requires a full day of surgery, often around 7 hours or more, with serious responsibility before, during, and after the procedure.
+It is a demanding medical process that usually requires a full day of surgery, careful diagnosis, donor planning, recipient area design, graft handling, aftercare, and long follow-up.

 There are the pre-operative evaluation, planning, donor management, hairline design, surgery itself, the immediate recovery period, and the long follow-up process.
 A real hair transplant should also include patient follow-up for up to 18 months, because that is how long it can take to properly assess the true result.

-And even with good work, good planning, and proper technique, hair transplantation is still not a field where excellent results can be guaranteed in every patient.
+And even with good work, good planning, and proper technique, hair transplantation is still not a field where excellent results can be guaranteed for every patient.
 There are biological limits, donor limits, healing variables, growth variables, and patient-specific challenges.
 In other words, it is a field with real difficulty, real effort, and real responsibility.

 This is exactly why I believe some lower-level commercial clinics prefer to sell PRP instead.